 - Conservation and land use organizations, such as Allen County Department of Environmental Management or Allen County Department of Planning Services

-- Agricultural biotechnology start-up companies
+- Agricultural and biomedical companies

 - Fort Wayne Parks and Recreation for horticulture